jjrussell/batsd/tapjoyads/features/multi_app_store.md

 4. Run `OfferCacher.cache_offers(true)` in rails console
 5. Go to statz page for GFan publisher app
 6. Click on "View Offerwall" link under Currency section to view offerwall
-7. Add extra parameter to indicate app store source: `&market_name=gfan`
+7. Add extra parameter to indicate app store source: `&store_name=gfan`
 8. Only generic offers and GFan store offers should appear.
 No Google Play offers should be visible.